MarekBykowski/landing-teams-working-arm-arm-reference-platforms/docs/rddaniel/how-to/busybox-boot.rst

-How to build RD-Daniel and RD-Daniel-Dual platform software to validate busybox boot
+How to build RD-Daniel and RD-Daniel-Quad platform software to validate busybox boot
 ====================================================================================

 .. section-numbering::